Hail Satan?

-Hail Satan? is a 2019 American documentary film about The Satanic Temple, including its origins and grassroots political activism.
-Directed by Penny Lane, the film premiered at the 2019 Sundance Film Festival and was released in the United States on April 19, 2019, distributed by Magnolia Pictures.
-The film shows Satanists working to preserve the separation of church and state against the perceived privileges of the Christian right.
+Hail Satan? is a 2019 American documentary film about the origins of The Satanic Temple, including the group's grassroots political activism.
+Directed by Penny Lane, the film premiered at the 2019 Sundance Film Festival, and was released in the United States on April 19, distributed by Magnolia Pictures.
+The film follows Satanists working to preserve the separation of church and state against the privileges of the Christian right.

 Summary

-What started out as a religious non-theistic movement by members of what would become The Satanic Temple, founded by Lucien Greaves and Malcolm Jarry, to praise then Governor of Florida, Rick Scott, for his support of school prayer (Which was actually a publicity stunt and sarcastic attack on the Governor's hypocrisy), leads to the founding of the organization as an actual recognized religious group, where members organize a series of public actions advocating religious pluralism, with a broad focus on the Statue of Baphomet and their campaign to have it erected next to a Ten Commandments monument to raise awareness of how Christian privilege is discrimination, while also supporting the rights of Woman's Reproductive freedom and the LGBT community.
+What started out as a religious non-theistic movement by members of what would become The Satanic Temple, founded by Lucien Greaves and Malcolm Jarry, to praise then Governor of Florida, Rick Scott, for his support of school prayer (Which was actually a publicity stunt and sarcastic attack on the Governor's hypocrisy), leads to the founding of the organization as an actual recognized religious group.
+Members organize a series of public actions advocating religious pluralism, with a broad focus on the Statue of Baphomet.
+The group campaigns to have it erected next to a Ten Commandments monument to raise awareness of how Christian privilege is discrimination, while also supporting the rights of Woman's Reproductive freedom and the LGBTQ community.
 With a mischievous sense of humor, a group of rebellious misunderstood outsiders committed to social justice and political egalitarianism empower thousands around the world.